Porsche 911 GT3 RS 992.1 (2023–2026) Wheel Fitment Guide

 The Turbo-wide body — 48mm wider at the rear than the Carrera-family body used by the GT3, GT3 Touring, and S/T. The GT3 RS shares its body width (1,900mm without mirrors) with the Turbo, Turbo S, and Sport Classic.
 The wider rear fenders accommodate the 13″ rear rim and 335mm-wide rear tire.
 This is why the GT3 RS is in a completely separate fitment universe from the GT3 family despite the shared badge and engine.

 Standard delivery: forged aluminum centerlock, 10Jx20 ET45 front with 275/35ZR20 Michelin Pilot Sport Cup 2 tires, 13Jx21 ET31 rear with 335/30ZR21.
-Two optional upgrades share the same dimensions: the Lightweight Aluminum set (~1.3kg lighter per set, multiple finishes including Pyro Red, Neodyme, Indigo Blue, Satin Black) and the Weissach Magnesium set (~8.7kg lighter per set, comes with the Weissach Package).
-The standard, lightweight aluminum, and Weissach magnesium wheels are all identical in size — the differences are weight and construction material.
+Two optional upgrades share the same dimensions: the Lightweight Aluminum set (~1.3 kg / 2.9 lbs lighter per set, multiple finishes including Pyro Red, Neodyme, Indigo Blue, Satin Black) and the Weissach Magnesium set (~8.7 kg / 19.1 lbs lighter per set, comes with the Weissach Package).
+The standard, lightweight aluminum, and Weissach magnesium wheels are all identical in dimension — the differences are weight and construction material.

 The Weissach Package bundles the forged magnesium wheels with additional CFRP (carbon-fiber reinforced plastic) components: front and rear anti-roll bars, rear coupling rods, and the rear axle shear panel.
 These replace equivalent components that would otherwise be made from steel or aluminum.
 The combination of magnesium wheels and CFRP chassis components reduces total vehicle weight meaningfully.
-The magnesium wheels alone account for approximately 18–19 lbs of the total weight reduction.
+The magnesium wheels alone account for approximately 8.7 kg / 19.1 lbs of the total weight reduction.

-900 Nm / 664 lb-ft using a dedicated centerlock torque tool.
+600 Nm / 444 lb-ft using a calibrated centerlock torque tool, per Porsche specification for all 992-generation centerlock wheels.
 Impact wrenches must never be used — they damage the anodized nut profile and prevent proper seating.
-Options include the Porsche factory tool, HYTORC Lion Gun kit, and RENNtorq V2.
-For owners without the correct equipment, wheel changes should be done at a Porsche service center or shop with the proper tool.
+Porsche specifies a programmed sequence: tighten to 600 Nm clockwise, reverse 60 degrees, then re-tighten to 600 Nm clockwise.
+For owners without the correct equipment, wheel changes should be done at a Porsche service center or a shop with the proper tool.

-The primary aftermarket approach for the 992.1 GT3 RS is running OEM-spec replacement wheels (10Jx20 ET45 / 13Jx21 ET31) in aftermarket forged aluminum or magnesium — this preserves factory tire compatibility while potentially reducing weight and cost versus OEM magnesium.
+The primary aftermarket approach for the 992.1 GT3 RS is running OEM-spec replacement wheels (10Jx20 ET45 / 13Jx21 ET31) in aftermarket forged aluminum or magnesium construction — this preserves factory tire compatibility while potentially reducing weight versus OEM aluminum and cost versus OEM magnesium.
 Running 19″ front wheels requires replacing the factory front brakes — neither the standard 408mm steel calipers nor the 410mm PCCB ceramics will clear a 19″ front wheel.
-The market for validated GT3 RS-specific aftermarket fitments in non-OEM sizes is limited; OEM-size replacements are the well-documented path.
+The market for validated GT3 RS-specific aftermarket fitments in non-OEM sizes is limited; OEM-size replacements in different constructions are the well-documented path on this platform.

 pH-neutral cleaners only — this is non-negotiable for magnesium.
 Standard wheel cleaning products are typically alkaline or acidic and will corrode magnesium alloy over time, starting at seams and spoke edges.
 Use products specifically marked as safe for magnesium or explicitly pH-neutral.
 Regarding the Porsche Wheel Protection Plan: coverage terms vary.
 Some owners have reported successful claims on magnesium wheels; others find magnesium excluded in the written policy.
 Confirm coverage with your specific policy before incurring damage.

 Both use the same Turbo-wide body and the same 5×130 / 71.6mm CB centerlock hub hardware, so the wheel will physically mount.
-However the dimensions are completely different — Turbo S ships with 9.5Jx20 ET44 / 12Jx21 ET70, while the GT3 RS uses 10Jx20 ET45 / 13Jx21 ET31.
-The GT3 RS’s ET31 rear offset is dramatically more outward than the Turbo S’s ET70 rear, which would result in significant protrusion past the fender on a Turbo S. These wheels are not interchangeable in practice.
+However the dimensions are completely different — Turbo S ships with 9.5J×20 ET44 / 12J×21 ET70, while the GT3 RS uses 10J×20 ET45 / 13J×21 ET31.
+Mounting GT3 RS rear wheels on a Turbo S would result in approximately 52mm of additional protrusion at the rear (combining the 39mm offset difference with the wider 13″ rim adding 12.7mm more outboard at the face) — a magnitude that effectively prevents this swap without dramatic fender modification.
+Turbo S wheels on a GT3 RS would sit deeply tucked.
+These wheels are not interchangeable in practice.